artemdudkin/ovpn-stats/README.md

 ## Installation and usage

-1. Download project and copy it to server where OpenVPN runs.
+2. Download project and copy it to server where OpenVPN runs.
+3. Get `OVPN_URL` - i.e. start [artemdudkin/ovpn-nyr-ctl](https://github.com/artemdudkin/ovpn-nyr-ctl) at the same server
-2. `npm i`
+4. `npm i`
-3. `node server.js` (or you can use PM2 process manager `pm2 start server.js --name stats`)
+5. `node server.js` (or you can use PM2 process manager `pm2 start server.js --name stats`)
-4. Also, you should have configured OpenVPN management interface (i.e. `management localhost XXXX` at OpenVPN configs)
+6. Also, you should have configured OpenVPN management interface (i.e. `management localhost XXXX` at OpenVPN configs)

   ## Configuration
 `SERVER_PORT`